-- 24. Recovery objectives are pre-defined goals for recovering critical business operations to a specified level of service (recovery level) within a defined period (recovery time) following a disruption. - 25.
-A regulated institution must identify and document appropriate recovery objectives and implementation strategies based on the results of the BIA and the size and complexity of the regulated institution.
+- 24.29.
+Recovery objectives are pre-defined goals for recovering critical business operations to a specified level of service (recovery level) within a defined period (recovery time) following a disruption. - 25.30.
+An APRA-regulated institution must identify and document appropriate recovery objectives and implementation strategies based on the results of the BIA and the size and complexity of the regulated institution or group.